devWhizz/LifeChanger/README.md

 ## LifeChanger | Donation App

-This app allows users to discover, support, and donate to various causes and charitable organizations as well as creating their own donations.
+This app allows users to discover, support and donate to various causes and charitable organizations as well as creating their own donations.

 ### Table of Contents
 - [Getting Started](#getting-started)